Sweet 7

+Background and production

 Prior to the album's creation, Sugababes signed a US record deal with Jay-Z's label Roc Nation.
 The album was recorded by Sugababes mostly in Los Angeles and New York with a couple of sessions in London.
 The group primarily worked with RedOne, Ryan Tedder, Stargate, Fernando Garibay, and The Smeezingtons.
 One of the album's tracks, "No More You", was written by Ne-Yo.
 Keisha Buchanan compared the song to Rihanna's "Hate That I Love You" and "Take a Bow".
 Buchanan told BBC Radio 1's Newsbeat, the album has "definitely got the British feel throughout the album - we've not gone away and gone 'All American' on our fans."
 Buchanan continued, "I think it's given us a fresh energy again.
 I think the one thing we wanted to do was come back with something different."
-She also admitted the girls had become "complacent" around the time of Catfights and Spotlights but they also said that they are very proud of that album.
+She also admitted the girls had become "complacent" around the time of Catfights and Spotlights (2008) but they also said that they are very proud of that album.